 Let's take a look at some of the terminology used in the field of maternity, paternity and adoption rights:

+Keeping In Touch days.
 KIT days allow employees to work for up to 10 days during the 52 week period of maternity leave.
-You cannot insist on working KIT days.

-The MATB1 verifies the pregnancy and confirms the expected week of childbirth (EWC).
+The MATB1 is the maternity certificate and verifies the pregnancy and confirms the expected week of childbirth (EWC).
 Your midwife or doctor will provide you with the MATB1.
 You will need to give a copy of the MATB1 to prove your pregnancy in order to get SMP.

 The qualifying week is the 15th week before the expected week of childbirth (EWC).
 This is around the 26th week of pregnancy.
 You can work out your qualifying week by finding the Sunday before the date your baby is due – or if due on Sunday, then this is the Sunday you choose – and count 15 Sundays back from there.
 The qualifying week is important when deciding if you are entitled to leave and pay.

 This is an eight week period used to calculate average weekly earnings for SMP.
 This period is the eight weeks ending with the last payslip you receive before the end of the qualifying week (see above).
 You can calculate your entitlement to SMP using the government’s calculator.